PyQwt/PyQwt5/sphinx/reference.rst

    is fully implemented, but only available when PyQt wraps Qt-3.

-   When PyQt wraps Qt-4, replace this class with `QRectF` except in signals: see :class:`QwtDoublePoint`.
+   When PyQt wraps Qt-4, replace this class with `QRectF` except in signals: see :class:`.QwtDoublePoint`.

 .. class:: QwtDoubleSize